pypsa-meets-earth/pypsa-kz-data/README.md

 ## Setting up the general repositories

 The provided workflow builds on [PyPSA-Earth](https://github.com/pypsa-meets-earth/pypsa-earth).
 Therefore, first, the PyPSA-Earth repository must be forked and the fork should then be cloned.
 A fork can be created by navigating to the [PyPSA-Earth](https://github.com/pypsa-meets-earth/pypsa-earth) website.
 By clicking on the fork-symbol in the upper right corner, a fork is created and linked to the specific user.
+While making a fork, unclick `Copy the main branch only` option to fork all branches and tags of `pypsa-earth` repository.

 Next, we also need to fork the [pypsa-kz-data](https://github.com/pypsa-meets-earth/pypsa-kz-data) repository.
 A fork can be created by navigating to the [pypsa-kz-data](https://github.com/pypsa-meets-earth/pypsa-kz-data) website and clicking the fork symbol in the upper right corner.